Apple Phone Screen Interview: What It Tests and How to Pass

 Apple's process starts with a recruiter call.
 Fine.
 Then it diverges.

 Each technical screen is independent.
 Fresh interviewer, fresh problem.
-No carryover of goodwill from screen one to screen two.
+Because Apple's hiring is run team by team rather than through a central rotation, the second interviewer usually has not read the first interviewer's notes when you sit down.
 You do not get partial credit for having explained binary search correctly four days ago.

 The Recruiter Screen Has a Real Filter